-Unit Name | Art 2D
+Unit Name | Art 3D

-Students will develop their creative ideas, technical skills and processes to produce a variety of art works.
-They will learn a range of creative techniques that may include a range of the following; drawing, painting, printmaking, stencil art, mixed media and sculpture.
-Students will increase their knowledge and appreciation of Art through the study of art elements, art principles and through the evaluation of their own work.
+Students will develop their creative ideas, technical skills and processes to produce a variety of 3D art works.
+They will learn a range of creative techniques that may include a range of the following: Sculpture, functional ceramics such as plates and mugs, drawing and mixed media.
+The students will increase their knowledge and appreciation of Art through the study of art elements, art principles and through the evaluation of their own work.
 They will also examine the artwork of past and present artists from different cultures.